How Does Navigating Mortgage Refinancing Math Work?

-- **Refinancing Transaction Costs:** Borrowers face closing fees, title insurance fees, application fees, and loan origination points (typically totaling 2% to 4% of the loan value).
+• Refinancing Transaction Costs: When you refinance, the bank hits you with closing fees, title insurance, application fees, and loan origination points.
+All of this usually totals around 2% to 4% of the actual loan value.

-Below is a Python quantitative script that models mortgage refinancing cash flows, calculates closing fees, and computes the exact break-even month:
+I put together a Python script that models this exact scenario.
+It calculates your cash flows, estimates your closing fees, and spits out your exact break-even month.

 def calculate_refinancing_breakeven(loan_amount, old_payment, new_rate, tenure_years, closing_fee_percent):